Welcome to Student Accounts. Below is a guide to help answer some commonly asked questions.

-Bills for the fall semester are available for viewing (and an email is sent) on or about July 9 and payment is due on or before August 17.
+Bills for the fall semester are available for viewing (and an email is sent) on or about July 12 and payment is due on or before August 15.
 Bills for the spring semester are available for viewing (and an email is sent) in early December and payment is due on or about January 10.
 Your bill will contain charges for full-time tuition, fees, health insurance and room and board if applicable.
 A sample bill for fall 2016 is available for viewing.

 If you have satisfied all requirements of the Financial Aid Office, your aid amount will be posted on your bill.
 This aid and any deposits paid are considered credits and act as a deferral against billed charges.
 You are required to pay the difference (out-of-pocket expenses) between your billed charges and the credits that appear on your bill.